fursuf1/SQL-Project-LHL/cleaning_data.md

 **What issues will you address by cleaning the data?**

 **
--Creating new columns with updated data types and converting between data types to make it easily manageable.
+__*Creating new columns with updated data types and converting between data types to make it easily manageable.
 -Finding relationships in diffrent table of databases, removing Nulls and converting to Zero for few columns, changing data types.
 -Creating new cleaned table
--Add new columns**
+-Add new columns__